mrmurphy/hipstore-docs/chapter1.md

 ![](https://thumbs.gfycat.com/SlushyMixedArizonaalligatorlizard-size_restricted.gif)

-Even though this is just a workshop, I didn't want the example project to look like the spread of a 1997 personal homepage on the information superhighway, so I pre-baked the user interface and published as an Elm package that exposes a type and two functions–one that renders each page of the app when given the right info.
+Even though this is just a workshop, I didn't want the example project to look like the spread of a 1997 personal homepage on the information superhighway, so I pre-baked the user interface and published it as an Elm package that exposes a type and two functions–one that renders each page of the app when given the right info.
 Through the rest of this documentation, that package will be referred to as Hipstore-UI, or HUI.
-The template comes with it pre-installed, so you shouldn't have to worry about anything there.
-But it'd be very good to take a look at the documentation so you know what kinds of data and messages we need:
+The template comes with HUI pre-installed, so you shouldn't have to worry about anything there.
+But it'd be very good to take a look at the documentation so you know what kinds of data and messages we need.

 Why don't you take a moment to do that right now?